nelhage/blog.nelhage.com/content/post/systems-under-load.markdown

 {{%div class="example router"%}}
 The term “congestion collapse” was, to my knowledge, [originally coined in the context of networking](https://en.wikipedia.org/wiki/Network_congestion#Congestive_collapse), so it’s unsurprising that a network router can be prone to this failure.
 I know of a few specific mechanisms worth mentioning:

-- If the network uses a shared physical medium, such as RF space (for WiFi) or [classic ethernet](https://en.wikipedia.org/wiki/Ethernet#Shared_medium), multiple nodes attempting to “talk over each other” can result in loss of usable communication time, eating into available bandwidth.
+- If multiple senders use a shared physical medium, such as RF bandwidth for WiFi or [classic ethernet](https://en.wikipedia.org/wiki/Ethernet#Shared_medium), multiple nodes attempting to “talk over each other” can result in loss of usable communication time, eating into available bandwidth.
 - If the network is forced to drop packets due to retries, poorly-configured retry behavior by clients can result in an **increase** in the total amount of attempted traffic, resulting in a runaway feedback loop.
 - Poorly configured queuing behavior in the network can result in pathologically increased latencies — commonly known as “[bufferbloat](https://en.wikipedia.org/wiki/Bufferbloat).”
 I’ll talk more about that later.
 - If the router is implemented in software and receives interrupts to get notified of new packets, it can enter a state of [interrupt livelock](https://cs.nyu.edu/~mwalfish/classes/ut/f09-cs395t/ref/mogul96usenix.pdf), where all available CPU time is spent processing incoming-packet notifications, and no routing or forwarding work can be accomplished.